ageev/Pi-hole/README.md

 1. create a "docker" folder on NAS.
 In will be used to store container's configs
 2. install docker in DSM
 3. create a docker user.
 Set user's persmissions accordingly (write access to docker folder, remove everything else)
-4. get user ID and group ID using "id <username>" console command.
+4. get user ID and group ID using "id *docker_username*" console command.
 Note the UID and GID numbers

 # Step 1.
 Docker-compose
 1. copy the "docker-compose.yml" file from this repo to your docker folder (probably /Volume1/docker)